 Each course comprises subject Blocks, as listed under Course Descriptions.
 Each Block ends with a test.
 Most Blocks may be taken in any order.
 The exception is Fire Prevention Inspector; Blocks in this course must be taken in sequence.
 The final Block is the classroom component, which must be taken when all distance education Blocks have been successfully completed.
 The classroom component is held at the Fire Academy.
-Blocks are offered in each semester, and may be taken over two semesters.
 A student must be admitted to a course before registering in any Blocks.